- Cook time:

 It can be intimidating to cook a big piece of meat to medium-rare or medium doneness.
 Has it been in the oven too long?
 Has it not cooked long enough?
 Is it overdone?
 Is it underdone?

 Don’t let these questions affect the fun that you have in the kitchen at the holidays.
 Instead, follow my foolproof method for roasting a beef tenderloin.
 It will result in the perfect piece of meat every time, I promise.

 Start by removing the beef tenderloin from the refrigerator.
 I used a 3 – 3 1/2 pound tenderloin from Heinen’s Meat Department.

 To seal in the flavors and help the tenderloin hold its shape as it cooks, you will want to truss the meat.
 All you’ll need is about 2 yards of butcher’s twine.

 Wrap the twine underneath and around one end of the beef tenderloin and tie a double knot.
 Once the end is tied, move your finger one inch above the first knot and wrap the long tail of the twine underneath and around the tenderloin.
 Once it is wrapped, take the long piece, wrap it underneath and pull to form a tight truss.

-Continue this process all the way down the tenderloin until you reach the opposite end.
+Continue this process until you reach the opposite end of the tenderloin.

-Once you reach the end, flip the tenderloin over and wrap the remaining tail of twine under every other loop of butcher’s twine until you reach the end of the tenderloin where you first started the truss.
+Once you reach the end, flip the tenderloin over and wrap the remaining tail of twine under every other loop until you reach the end of the tenderloin where you first started the truss.

 Double knot the two remaining tails of twine and trim any twine that remains.